View additional articles on Cervelo Cycles bike models here.

 At Fit Werx, we spend a lot of time researching any product that we carry.
 While we lose some sales because we are not willing to always jump on the latest marketing bandwagon or just carry any brand people are interested in, we sleep well knowing that we offer our athletes products that work better, last longer and perform better.
 Even though we have access to other brands that we do not stock, these profiles are designed to help you understand the value we see in the brands we stock and why they are category leaders.
 With this in mind, please learn more about the company that arguably invented the aero tube and changed the bike industry forever – Cervelo Cycles.

 Location: Canada.
-While owned by a Dutch company, Cervelo was started in Canada and operations remain primarily based in Toronto.
+While owned by a Dutch company, Cervelo was started in Canada and operations remain based in Toronto and Santa Cruz, CA.

 Materials Used: Carbon Fiber.

 Frame/Bike Point of Origin: Cervelo bikes are engineered and designed in Canada and manufactured in Asia.
 Cervelo does have a R&D facility in the U.S. that produces limited runs of the top of the line bike, the Cervelo R5ca and the P5x is produced in conjunction with HED in Minnesota.

 Delivery: Cervelo bikes offer Cervelo’s stock/production frame geometry.
 There are times when Cervelo’s availability of their high demand product can be limited, but this has become less of an issue in recent years with new ownership.

 Specialty: Cervelo makes no bones about it, they build race capable bikes for road and triathlon.